remidej/remi.space/content/blog/clean-git-history/index.md

 ![Squashed commits](./assets/squashed-commits.png)

-You can squash the commits using the CLI, but the syntax is a bit fuzzy ([from Stack Overflow](http://stackoverflow.com/a/5201642/295797)):
+You can squash the commits using the CLI, but the syntax is quite fuzzy ([from Stack Overflow](http://stackoverflow.com/a/5201642/295797)):

 ```sh
 git reset --soft HEAD~3 && git commit